Games for the political enthusiast inside all of us.

 1. Civilisation V

 First and foremost, the reason this game is at the top of this list is because it’s predominantly just a ridiculously addictive and fantastic game on its own merit.
 But it is also as politically intriguing as it is entertaining.
 It boasts a deep understanding of the nature of international relations; so much so that my international development lecturer once used it as a model for explaining a certain theory!
-Whether you’re using you’re skills of diplomacy, making important decisions about the distribution of resources or choosing your social policies, Civilization V always involves the players in matters of politics.
+Whether you’re using your skills of diplomacy, making important decisions about the distribution of resources or choosing your social policies, Civilization V always involves the players in matters of politics.